 I even did a fair bit of writing from just staring at the architecture of New York City; short stories that lay dormant in notebooks inside my bedroom dressers.

-One time after graduation when I was still working out there, I got a free month of bagels from Panera.
-I already went into work early on weekends just so that I had ample amounts of time to walk around empty city streets and take pictures, so that freebie was perfect for me.
+One time after graduation, when I was still working out there, I got a free month of bagels from Panera.
+I already went into work early on weekends back then, just so that I had ample amounts of time to walk around empty city streets and take pictures, so that freebie was perfect for me.

-There was a location right near Bryant Park and the library – giving me a place to sit down, and excuse to people watch extra hard on those days.
+There was a Panera location right next to Bryant Park and the New York Public Library – giving me a place to sit down, and an excuse to people-watch extra hard on those days.

 Early morning streets of Shibuya in a blue-ish hue.
 From the Blue Period anime